aws/aws-sam-cli/designs/golden_templates_and_semver_check.md

 - Single trailing newline.

 The harness invokes the same high-level functions the CLI invokes; it does not re-implement the pipeline.
-The regression tier verifies that contract holds.
+The integration tier verifies that contract holds.

 ### Pytest collection